Fun Fall Activities On Your Dog’s Bucket List

-3. Homemade Pumpkin Treats for Dogs:
+3. DIY Delicious Pumpkin Treats for Dogs:

 Adding some pumpkin puree to your dog’s food is a healthy way of adding extra nutrients and fiber to their diet.
 Pumpkin helps with digestive regularity, eases stomach issues, and it tastes delicious too.

 Fall is the perfect time of year to introduce some new pumpkin-based dog treats.
 Here are some of my favorite pumpkin dog treat recipes to make.
 They are super easy, and the dogs love them.